Why Students Do Not Complete the FAFSA

 - Did the reasons that students or their parents reported that they did not fill out the FAFSA vary by student, family, or school characteristics?

-This session will present survey findings and discuss the implications for how college access programs can help more students and their families to complete the FAFSA.
+This session presented survey findings, and attendees discussd the implications for how college access programs can help more students and their families to complete the FAFSA.